DerLobi/impfdashboard-scriptable-widget/README.md

 - Download the free [Scriptable app](https://scriptable.app) made by Simon Støvring
 - create a new script and copy/paste the contents from [scriptable/Impfdashboard.js](./scriptable/Impfdashboard.js)
-- create a new Scriptable widget on your homescreen and choose the script you just created in the
+- create a new Scriptable widget on your homescreen and choose the script you just created in the edit screen

 ## Credits
 © 2021 [Christian Lobach](https://christian-lobach.de)